bvrvl/Commitly/README.md

 # DiffCraft
-> Craft the perfect git commit, instantly.
+> CLI co-pilot for Git and repository management

 [![PyPI version](https://badge.fury.io/py/diffcraft.svg)](https://badge.fury.io/py/diffcraft)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![GitHub Repo](https://img.shields.io/badge/GitHub-Repo-purple?logo=github)](https://github.com/bvrvl/diffcraft)

-DiffCraft is a smart command-line tool that uses Google's Gemini to instantly generate high-quality, conventional commit messages from your staged code changes.
+DiffCraft is a smart command-line tool that uses Google's Gemini to streamline your development workflow.
+It started as a tool to craft the perfect git commit and has evolved into a powerful assistant for bootstrapping and managing your repository.
+- `craft`: Instantly generate high-quality, conventional commit messages from your code changes.
+- `gencraft`: Generate essential repository files like README.md, LICENSE, and .gitignore with AI assistance.

 Install:
 ```bash